mehmetulukaya/SourceGrid/README.md

 - Changed target framework from .NET 3.5 to .NET 6.
 - Fixed obsolete code.
 For example: ContextMenu is replaced by ContextMenuStrip.
 - Removed unused code files.
+- Use [MinVer](https://github.com/adamralph/minver) for easy versioning with tag name.
+  1. Add MinVer package to your project.
+  2. When release a new version, simply add tag name using "git tag -a" command to add a version tag and push to the Git server.
+That's it!

 See [CHANGELOG.md](CHANGELOG.md) for more information.